stan-old/FragmentCore/README.md

 > - Netherrite Breaker
 > - /Features & /Discord (Can be configured in src)

+(MovementFix and Primer Momentum Patch are still in the source but have been disabled)

 **Join the Discord for more info** https://discord.gg/GWUAW6tTjP